Historiography: China

 Whereas Sima's had been a universal history from the beginning of time down to the time of writing, his successor Ban Gu wrote an annals-biography history limiting its coverage to only the Western Han dynasty, the Book of Han (96 AD).
 This established the notion of using dynastic boundaries as start- and end-points, and most later Chinese histories would focus on a single dynasty or group of dynasties.

-The Records of the Grand Historian and Book of Han were eventually joined by the Book of the Later Han (488 CE) (replacing the earlier, and now only partially extant, Han Records from the Eastern Pavilion) and the Records of the Three Kingdoms (297 CE) to form the "Four Histories".
+The Records of the Grand Historian and Book of Han were eventually joined by the Book of the Later Han (AD 488) (replacing the earlier, and now only partially extant, Han Records from the Eastern Pavilion) and the Records of the Three Kingdoms (AD 297) to form the "Four Histories".
 These became mandatory reading for the Imperial Examinations and have therefore exerted an influence on Chinese culture comparable to the Confucian Classics.
 More annals-biography histories were written in subsequent dynasties, eventually bringing the number to between twenty-four and twenty-six, but none ever reached the popularity and impact of the first four.

 Traditional Chinese historiography describes history in terms of dynastic cycles.
 In this view, each new dynasty is founded by a morally righteous founder.
 Over time, the dynasty becomes morally corrupt and dissolute.
 Eventually, the dynasty becomes so weak as to allow its replacement by a new dynasty.

-In 281 AD the tomb of King Xiang of Wei (d.
-296 BC) was opened, inside of which was found a historical text called the Bamboo Annals, after the writing material.
-It is similar in style to the Spring and Autumn Annals and covers the time from the Yellow Emperor to 299 BC.
-Opinions on the authenticity of the text has varied throughout the centuries, and in any event it was re-discovered too late to gain anything like the same status as the Spring and Autumn.